nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 _To list the approved certificate authorities_, follow these steps.

-1. In the **Navigation tabs**, select **Settings**.
+1. In the **Navigation tabs**, select **SETTINGS**.

-2. In the opening view select **System Parameters** tab.
+2. In the opening view select **SYSTEM PARAMETERS** tab.
 Approved certificate authorities are listed in the "Approved Certificate Authorities" section.

 Lists approved certificate authorities.
 The listing contains the following information: